 Surely, there are some vicious group of people who do not want to see peace grace the peninsula, particularly the one from the east, and the one from further east…

 It is funny how Koreans and foreigners get confused.
 Korea should have preceded the Pyeongchang Winter Olympics with a streak or spree blitz campaign/refresher history of the Taegukgi.

 As I recall, the Pepsi badge or image on the bottle caps and bottles emerged in the very early 1900s.
 The Korean colourization from what you mentioned earlier and from some pages I years ago read indicate the red and blue in the Taegukgi came after 1945.

 However, to my eye, the Pepsi logo looks more like a basketball or reminds me of the NBA.

 The Korean Taegukgi use of the shape comes from China, and the Yin-Yang is thousands of years old, and if I recall correctly may have come from India before taking hold in China.

 In any case, Pepsi has no claim on it.
-Red and blue colors in Asian garments (as seen in dramas and by my own eyes in real life in 4 visits to Korea, one to China, one to Vietnam, one to Thailand, and maybe even some in Japan are breathtaking.
-Of course, even Africans and Europeans make stunning and fun use of colors.
+Red and blue colours in Asian garments (as seen in dramas and by my own eyes in real life in 4 visits to Korea, one to China, one to Vietnam, one to Thailand, and maybe even some in Japan are breathtaking.
+Of course, even Africans and Europeans make stunning and fun use of colours.
 But, something about the Korean use is resonant.

 In any case, red and blue are important in Korea.

-(Well, so is that Hyundai/medical/oxygen-green color slathered all over rooftops of myriad buildings and all over the office and factory floors (maybe someone has a briber/cabal-based eternity-contract on the use of the color for construction projects, hahaha), similar to how China seems to use lots of red.)
+(Well, so is that Hyundai/medical/oxygen-green colour slathered all over rooftops of myriad buildings and all over the office and factory floors (maybe someone has a briber/cabal-based eternity-contract on the use of the colour for construction projects, hahaha), similar to how China seems to use lots of red.)

 All Things Chinese: